vishnuthumpudi/DSA_Important_Topic_Wise/README.md

 # Hierarchy of the repo

-1)There will be different types of folders
+1)There will be different types of folders \n
-2)And each folder contains the questions related to the folder_name(topic) 3)Each folder consists a set of files
+2)And each folder contains the questions related to the folder_name(topic) \n 3)Each folder consists a set of files \n
   a) Includes question
   b)Problem link to practice